Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/using-settimeout-in-javascript.md

 ## Cancel the setTimeout function

-There are these times where you might want to abort the timeout you had planned.
+These times, you might want to abort the timeout you had planned.

 We can define the timeout as a function, which gives us the option to clear it.